PlumpMath/LearnGl/notes.md

 1. Clear
 2. Set GLSL program
 3. Enable correct vertex attribute array
-4. Bind buffer
+4. Bind buffer (set data from arrays basically)
-5. Set vertext attribute point
+5. Set vertext attribute pointers (tell how to interpret data..?)
-6. Draw array
+6. Draw!
 7. Swap buffers
 8. Poll events

+A 'varying' variable in a shader has to exist in both the vertex- and the fragment shader.